LightOn’s Summer Series #1 — Faith No Moore: Silicon Will Not Scale Indefinitely

 The machine learning community has not remained indifferent to these concerning hardware trends.
-A number of countermeasures have been devised to permit the exponential scaling of compute to continue — if only for a while.
+A number of countermeasures have been devised to permit the exponential scaling of compute to continue — if only for a bit.

-More compute is all you need … if you can afford it
+More compute is all you need… if you can afford it

 The new paradigms

-Our upcoming installments for this Summer include:
+Our upcoming installments for this summer include:

 - 1 — Faith No Moore: Silicon Will Not Scale Indefinitely (this post)